 -

-Then annually or more often if there is myopia -
+Then annually or more often, if myopia is present -

 Careful monitoring helps prevent rapid progression